Sharing 10 Ways to Live the Simple Farmhouse Life, and embrace this sweet lifestyle no matter where you live.

 Play Americana, folk, or indie music.
 I play music most of the day in our house.
 Music is incredible and is the quickest way to change the mood of your house.
 Depending on what activities are underway, I choose from a long list of different artists and types of music.

 Now if you don’t have a sourdough starter already you can learn how to make one here.
 If you need a recipe for sourdough bread look no further cause I have a great one that I use often that’s a Sourdough Artisan Loaf.
 However, if you are an absolute beginner and do not care to go through the process of making a sourdough starter yourself.
 You can still make bread.
 I have one on my blog that is an Easy Artisan Bread that you can try out.
 I promise you, it is foolproof and delicious.

 Hang Herbs And Dried Flowers

-All around my house, especailly the kitchen you can find dried lavender, flowers and herbs hanging in bundles.
-There is this quiant, country or old world look that it creates.
-It helps if you have a few pieces of decor that ar of this style too.
-But even before I had all that, this was something I did to create taht look.
+All around my house, especially in the kitchen, you can find dried lavender, flowers, and herbs hanging in bundles.
+There is this quaint, country, or old-world look that it creates.
+It helps if you have a few pieces of decor that are of this style too.
+But even before I had all that, this was something I did to create that look.
 Little by little my house